welbinator/buttons-yo/README.md

   color           (font color)
   thickness       (border thickness)
-  url             (URL to be opened when button is clicked on)
+  url             (URL to be opened when button is clicked on) target          (determines target of URL to be opened on click) depress         (button depresses npx on mousedown)

   hbg             (background color; hover state) hborder         (border color; hover state)